IloBe/NLP_Disaster_Messages_Relief_master/README.md

 ### Information regarding the imbalanced dataset
 As we can see, we are dealing with an imbalanced dataset, therefore not all estimator models can be used.
 One machine learning classifier could be more biased towards the majority class, causing bad classification of the minority class compared to other model types.
 Therefore we have to take care.

 We could do a balancing before classification.
 The categority classes with low numbers of observations are outnumbered.
 So, the dataset is highly skewed.
-To create a balanced dataset several strategies exists:
+To create a balanced dataset several strategies exist:
 - Undersampling the majority classes
 - Oversampling the minority classes
 - Combining over- and under-sampling